emre-us/movie-recommendation/README.md

 caret for machine learning, for resampling and model training <br>

-It incorporates movie and user biases / effects, and regularisation.
+It incorporates movie and user biases / effects, regularisation, and matrix factorisation.

 The movielens data by GroupLens reearch project can be found here: https://grouplens.org/datasets/movielens/